dsc-courses/dsc10-notes/README.md

 Building
 --------

-The textbook is written using [Jupyter Book](https://jupyterbook.org/intro.html).
+The textbook is developed using [Jupyter Book](https://jupyterbook.org/intro.html).
 Pages are written as either Jupyter notebooks or MyST markdown.
 The development and build dependencies are managed using [Nix](https://nixos.org/).
 The below assumes that you have installed a recent version of Nix that has the "flake"